DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-ShawnReece/README.md

 3. Transitivity: a<=b and b<=c implies  a<=c.

-For a partial order, the size of the longest chain (antichain) is called the partial order length (partial order width).
+For a **partial order**, the size of the longest chain (antichain) is called the partial order length (partial order width).
 A partially ordered set is also called a poset.